ArturoTorres/stUPscales/README.md

 # stUPscales
  Spatio-Temporal Uncertainty Propagation Across Multiple Scales - R package

- Copyright 2010 - 2019 Luxembourg Institute of Science and Technology.
+ Copyright 2010 - 2020 Luxembourg Institute of Science and Technology.

-This is a collection of R routines for Arturo's thesis.
-This might be devided/merged into other R packages later.

 What is new!